Selection Shortcuts

 - Ctrl + Shift + End: Select from current cell to last used cell

-The most useful shortcut here is Ctrl + Shift + Arrow Keys.
+The game-changer here is Ctrl + Shift + Arrow Keys.
 This selects all data in a direction until it hits an empty cell.
 Perfect for quickly selecting columns of data.

 Stop clicking through ribbons for basic formatting.
 These shortcuts are essential: